AdaCore/ada-spark-rfcs/features/rfc-flare.md

 pragma Flare_0_1;

 package P is
-   --  This is Flare code is compatible with Flare 0.1 end P;
+   --  This Flare code is compatible with Flare 0.1 end P;
 ```